 The acquisition method of accounting is used to account for all business combinations.
 The consideration transferred for the acquisition of a subsidiary comprises the fair values of the assets transferred, the liabilities incurred and the equity interests issued by the Group.
 The consideration transferred also includes the fair value of any contingent consideration arrangement and the fair value of any pre-existing equity interest in the subsidiary.
 Acquisition-related costs are expensed as incurred.
-Identifiable assets acquired and liabilities and contingent liabilities assumed in a business combination are, with limited exceptions, measured initially at their fair values at the acquired and liabilities assets.
+Identifiable assets acquired and liabilities and contingent liabilities assumed in a business combination are, with limited exceptions, measured initially at their fair values at the acquisition date.
+The Group recognises any non-controlling interest in the acquiree at its proportionate share of the acquiree's net identifiable assets.